stefanhans/frontend-liner-play/README.md

 Each playground has its separate folder:

-- `template` copy it for a new playground
+- `template` for a new playground
+- `call-translation` call backend on GCP to translate text